-Projects will be demonstrated to the TA during the lab/discussion section; here, you will explain and demonstrate your code to the TA.
-So that the later sections have no time advantage, all projects will be due before midnight on Thursday, via the submit facility.
-That means 11:59 pm Thursday night, before the Friday morning lab at which you will explain your project to the TA.
-12:00 am is Friday morning, not Thursday night.
+Projects are assigned on Tuesdays and will be due during the recitation labs: they will be demonstrated by you to the TA during your lab/discussion section.
+At that time, you will explain and demonstrate your code to the TA.
+So that the later sections have no time advantage, all projects will be due before midnight on Sunday, via the submit facility.
+That means you must submit all of your work on or before 11:59 pm Sunday night, prior to the Monday morning lab at which the first students will explain their projects to the TA.
+Please note: 12:00 am is Monday morning, not Sunday night.
 One minute late is late.
-Submitting Thursday night will allow the TA time to collect your submissions and gather them onto his laptop for evaluation.
-Because this is not a simple "hand it in" submission procedure, the requirement is also that every student be present at the lab/discussion section to explain the code to the TA.
+Submitting Sunday night will allow the TA time to collect your submissions and gather them onto his laptop for evaluation.
+Because this is not a simple "hand it in" submission procedure, the requirement is also that every student be present at the lab/discussion section to explain their code to the TA.

 Sometimes unexpected events make it difficult to get a project in on time.
 For this reason, each student will have a total of 3 free late days to be used for projects throughout the semester.
 These late days should only be used to deal with unexpected problems such as computer crashes, illness, etc. They should not be used simply to start later on a project or because you are having difficulty with the project.

-Projects received after the start of class on the due date (assuming that you have no late days left) will receive a zero, even if you walk in the door one minute late.
+Projects received after the start of Monday morning's recitation section following the due date (assuming that you have no late days left) will receive a zero, even if you walk in the door one minute late.
 I advise you to save at least one or two late days for the last projects.
-Weekend days are counted in exactly the same way as weekdays (e.g. if the project deadline is Friday and you turn it in Sunday, that's two days late).